Review Notes for the Deep Learning Course

 image-20240229164226832

-Regularization is added to the risk function to constrain its parameters.
-Failing to limit the size of the weight vector with regularization could lead to excessively large weight vectors, causing overflow.
+Add regularization to the risk function to constrain its parameters.
+Without adding a regularization term to limit the size of the weight vector, it may cause the weight vector to be too large, resulting in overflow.

 image-20240229164231159

-Analyzing why the squared loss function is not suitable for classification problems.
+Analyze why the squared loss function is not suitable for classification problems.
 In classification problems, labels do not have a continuous concept.
-The distance between each label is also meaningless, so the squared difference between the predicted value and the label vector cannot reflect the degree of optimization for the classification problem.
+The distance between each label is also meaningless, so the squared difference between the predicted value and the label cannot reflect the degree of optimization of the classification problem.

-For example, in classifying 1, 2, 3, if the true category is 1, being misclassified as 2 or 3 should be considered equally wrong, but the squared loss function would yield different loss values.
+For example, in classification 1, 2, 3, the true classification is 1, and being classified into 2 and 3 should have the same degree of error, but the squared loss function’s loss is not the same.

-A qualified activation function should possess the following properties:
+A qualified activation function should have the following properties:

 • Continuously differentiable